okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 ### Using EBS Storage

 With this, we can keep state.
+You could run a `MySQL` database using persistent volumes, although this may not be ready for production yet.